 “IMPROVING IN ISOLATION” may not be as easy as it sounds.
-There are so many sources available to study and so many different methods to examine that confusion can result.
-Let’s take a look at some simple common sense facts and see if they can help you avoid all this confusion to become …
+There are so many sources available to study and many different methods to examine that confusion can result.
+Let’s look at some simple common sense facts and see if they can help you avoid all this confusion to become …

 WHO IS A TEACHER, ROLE MODEL, GUIDE…